 We are committed to investing in the development of our employees.
 Our goal is to be our own primary source of global leadership talent.
-To achieve this we need to have a strong bench of high potential candidates for every key leadership position.
+To achieve this we need to have a strong bench of high-potential candidates for every key leadership position.
 Our succession management program is designed to build and preserve organizational capability and to minimize succession risk by proactively assessing, identifying and developing leadership talent at all leadership levels, including the executive level, within the organization.
-Only individuals with assessed upward potential and sustained high performance are considered as high potential talent.
-Talent is a standing agenda item at all executive team meetings and the team devotes two half-day sessions per year conducting an in-depth talent review for members of the global management team plus assessed high potentials from all levels in the organization.
+Only individuals with assessed upward potential and sustained high performance are considered as high-potential talent.
+The executive team conducts at least two sessions per year conducting an in-depth talent review of members of the global management team plus assessed "high potentials" from all levels in the organization.

-We offer a suite of leadership development programs for high potential talent.
+We offer a suite of leadership development programs for high-potential talent.
 The objectives of these various programs include developing leadership skills, expanding leadership capacity and cultural fluency, enhancing commitment to action plans and developing a network of global peers within the organization to share knowledge and experiences.
+We also support meaningful and varied on-the-job experiences and ensure our leaders are appointed to roles in order to optimize both business performance and individual development.